 Washing Glass Straws By Hand with a Brush

-For those of you that do not have a dishwasher (in other words you are the dishwasher!), we have a custom made stainless steel cleaning brush that when combined with soap and hot water, does an effective job as well.
-The 8″ cleaning brush works on any length straw that we carry in regular and larger widths.
+For those of you that do not have a dishwasher (in other words you are the dishwasher!), we have a custom USA made, rust-free stainless steel straw cleaning brush that when combined with soap and hot water, does an effective job as well.
+The 8″ straw cleaning brush works on any length straw that we carry in regular and larger widths.

 Restoring the Original Luster

 If your glass straw ever gets cloudy from hard water conditions, soak it in distilled white vinegar to return the glass to its original beauty.
 Use a straw cleaning brush after a short soaking to speed the results.